Education guide - Chronic disease individual allied health services Medicare items 10950-10970

 The requirements for Medicare items 10950-10970 are:

-- personal attendance of at least 20 minutes is required
+- personal attendance (by the allied health professional) of at least 20 minutes is required

 - treatment is provided 1 to 1 not through group treatment